vackosar/vackosar.github.io/_posts/2023-12-17-If-I-Brainstorm-Am-I.md

 [Rockefeller was a baptist](/book/Rockefellers-Quotes-Gratitude-Fictional-Letters), and on the Rockefeller Center stands biblical quote:
 > And wisdom and knowledge shall be the stability of thy times

+# John Calvin and Science
+John Calvin's view on the sciences seems to be demonstrated in these quotes from the Institutes of the Christian Religion:
+> .. admiration of the Divine Architect.
+In disquisitions concerning the motions of the stars, in fixing their situations, measuring their distances, and distinguishing their peculiar properties, there is need of skill, exactness, and industry; and the **providence of God being more clearly revealed by these discoveries**, the mind ought to rise to a sublimer elevation for the contemplation of his glory.

+> Therefore, since it appears that those whom the Scripture styles “natural men,” ψυχικους, have discovered such **acuteness and perspicacity in the investigation of sublunary things, let us learn from such examples**, how many good qualities the Lord has left to the nature of man, since it has been despoiled of what is truly good.

 ## Capitalism and Calvinism Christianity